rodrigoBerlochi/react-redux-patterns/README.md

 Just a simple code-notebook to write learnings and observations about how to use React and Redux in a project.
 Good practices or things I liked from my own experience or trustable sources.
+I started writing this repo with a question in mind:
+“How would I explain to a future team how in my experience would be a good way to organize a React-Redux application?
+ How could we keep boilerplate to the minimum, and avoid that a growing application ends becoming a laberinth?”

 At this point it is just intended for reading.
 Do not try to build or run.